The Black Experience in the Adirondacks

 Adirondack Experience, The Museum on Blue Mountain Lake is collaborating with the Adirondack Diversity Initiative (ADI) and the Adirondack North Country Association (ANCA) to present a series of powerful, online programs focusing on The Black Experience in the Adirondacks.

-These evening programs require a registration in advance to attend.
+These evening programs require registration in advance to attend.
 After registering, you will receive a confirmation email containing information about joining the webinar.

 All programs will begin at 7:00 pm EDT.